cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ### Classifying with the SVM classifier

-As explained in [this section](#splitting-the-train-dataset-before-creating-document-term-matrices), we will split the train datast before we create the document-term matrix.
-To do that we need to apply the `StringToWordVector` filter before the classifier, using Weka's meta classifier `FilteredClassifer` in the `Classify` tab.
+As explained in [this section](#splitting-the-train-dataset-before-creating-document-term-matrices), we will split the train dataset before we create the document-term matrix.
+To do that we need to apply the `StringToWordVector` filter before the classifier, using Weka's meta-classifier `FilteredClassifer` in the `Classify` tab.

 ![Add filtered classifier](./pics/svm-add-filtered-classifier.png)

 Once `FilteredClassifier` is in place we need to configure its classifier and filter.

-Starting with the classfier: change it to `libSVM`.
+Starting with the classifier: change it to `libSVM`.

 ![Add libSVM classifier](./pics/svm-configure-classifier.png)